-Chapter 1 What to Sell in 2017: How to Find a Product Niche and Start Selling Online
+Chapter 1 Learn Ways to Find Niche Products and Start Selling Online in 2019 (Get Educated Before You Start)

-You’d be surprised how many people set up a store before they know what they will sell.
+You’d be surprised how many people set up a store before identifying ecommerce opportunities.
 This is setting yourself up for failure.

 They’re all important, but the most important thing you must get right from the very beginning is exactly what you sell and how you price those products.